 Make no mistake.
 Pancreatic cancer is an aggressive cancer.
 You will have to use every therapy tool at your disposal in order to manage your cancer.

 I take Curcumin, vitamin C, alpha-lipoic acid and other supplements to remain in complete remission from my “incurable” cancer, multiple myeloma.
 Please read the articles below and consider supplementing with those nutriceuticals that you feel comfortable with.

-For information about other complementary and integrative pancreatic cancer therapies such as Curcumin or omega 3 fatty acids, scroll down the page, post a question or a comment and I will reply ASAP.
+For information about other complementary and integrative pancreatic cancer therapies such as Curcumin or omega 3 fatty acids, please watch the short video below:

 “The treatment regimen includes the intravenous alpha-lipoic acid and low-dose naltrexone (ALA-N) protocol and a healthy lifestyle program.